Table of Contents

 The Residential Lead-Based Paint Hazard Reduction Act passed in 1992 requires the disclosure of any lead-based paint or chipped paint in any housing built prior to 1978.

-The buyer is provided with 10 days to do a risk assessment or paint inspection for lead-based paint or lead-based paint hazards.
+The seller grants the buyer a 10-day period to conduct a risk assessment or paint inspection for lead-based paint hazards.
 For a reliable inspection, the homebuyers may look for a lead hazard inspection firm by following this link.

 » How To Sell My House Faster Colorado: Read our blog if you’re in dire need to sell your house fast in Colorado.